srobo/kitbook/docs/competition/team-support-coord/Battery_Charging.md

 The batteries themselves have many built in safety features and, unless severely abused, are completely safe.
 All batteries undergoing charging must be placed inside a fireproof charging bag.
 In the extremely unlikely event of a fire due to a battery DO NOT attempt to tackle the fire - the batteries contain a flammable metal (Lithium) which cannot be safely tackled with most fire extinguishers.

-If at any point you have any doubts about safety, immediately summon the Competition Team Support Coordinator (Rich Barlow) and the Health & Safety Coordinator (Scarzy) via [[Helpdesk]].
+If at any point you have any doubts about safety, immediately summon the Competition Team Support Coordinator (Rich Barlow) and the Health & Safety Coordinator (Scarzy) via [Helpdesk](/competition/team-support-coord/Helpdesk).

 ## Procedures